ElsevierSoftwareX/SOFTX-D-21-00153/CSTNU/trunk/README.md

 $ java -cp CSTNU-Tool-4.2.jar ...
 ```

+The Jar package is distributed with all debugging code removed.
+In case that it is necessary to have debugging messages, please refer to `BUILDING.md` document in the source repository where it is explained how to build and use a Jar with debugging messages.

 ### Usage

 The main goal of CSTNU Tool library is to be a support library for representing and checking temporal constraint networks
 inside other software.

-As side feature, all classes (`STN, STNU, CSTN*, CSTNU, CSTNPUS`) relative to the different kinds of temporal networks have the `main` method
-that allows the execution of the `dynamicCheck` method on a given input file directly.
+As side feature, all classes (`STN, STNU, CSTN*, CSTNU, CSTNPUS`) relative to the different kinds of temporal networks have the `main` method that allows the execution of the `dynamicCheck` method on a given input file directly.

 #### Example of execution of CSTN class